andresetoledoo/Proyecto/README.md

 SQL server

 Funcionalities:
-CRUD users
+CRUD users,
-CRUD pets
+CRUD pets,
-Login
+and Login

 Others:
 I was programing with a parner.